Table of Contents

 1. Code Edifrontend

-Every frontend developer starts with a good code editor.
-It’s where all the magic happens.
+Every frontend developer begins with a good code editor.
+It’s where the magic happens.

 Visual Studio Code (VS Code)